CIT28/files/w6/ps1p1.md

     -  Then write the queries to solve the problem, there should be at least 4 queries here and once you have working code, update the proof of work file (pow1.txt) and commit with message
         - **COMMIT MESSAGE - "Lost Letter static queries"**

-5. Write nested query
+5. Write nested queries
-    - In your README.md file create a heading for "Nested Query for Lost Letter".
+    - In your README.md file create a heading for "Nested Queries for Lost Letter".
-    - Then have create a comment line for the query you will write in the p1-q.sql, -- Lost Letter Static Queries.
+    - Then in the create a comment line for he query you will write in the p1-q.sql, -- Lost Letter Static Queries.
 Then write the query to solve the problem (only 1 nested query here) and once you have working code, update the proof of work file (pow1.txt) and commit with message
             - **COMMIT MESSAGE - "Lost Letter nested query"**

 6. Write about your experience